 We understand the importance of collaboration and knowledge sharing so we have established a number of growing networks to allow governors, trustees and clerks to share best practice and address the challenges that governing boards face.
 At these networks, we provide tailored information about guidance and ensure your views are heard, which in turn plays an integral part in informing our work at NGA.

-The SEND advisory group provides an opportunity for those governing to network, exchange information and good practice.
+The SEND Network provides an opportunity for those governing to network, exchange information and good practice.
 It also provides a platform to discuss issues relating to special provision, meeting the needs of pupils with special educational needs and disabilities (SEND) and current policy in this area.